rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 You will notice that we've also extracted the class `Member` to a file `member.rb`, and the `MemberValidator` to a file `member_validator.rb`.
-These files are required at the top of the file `app.rb`, which is the main file, and defines the class `App`.
+These files are required at the top of the file `app.rb`, which is the main file and defines the class `App`.
 Also, there's a `config.ru` file that allows us to start the application separately.